BB-301/rust-ffmpeg-gif-maker/README.md

 # Animated GIF Generator Rust Library Based On A Simple FFmpeg Child Process Wrapper

-This is a simple, very experimental Rust library that makes a system call to `FFmpeg` to generate an animated GIF from a video input path.
+This is a simple, very experimental Rust library that makes a system call to `FFmpeg` to generate an animated GIF from a video path.

 ## Disclaimer